dvk65/Trash-Classification/README.md

 4. commingled (bottles and cans)
 Images were collected from Kaggle and Roboflow public datasets and curated for balanced representation.</br>
 Each class contains ~1100+ images, ensuring sufficient coverage for small-scale deep learning experiments.</br>
 Future extensions will add categories such as compostable materials.
-To help us grow the dataset refer the jpeg files in the repo.
+To help us grow the dataset refer the jpeg files in the repo and https://huggingface.co/datasets/dvk65/TrashTypes.

 ### Model Selection and Training:
 Initial experiments used a custom CNN + MobileNetV2 (TensorFlow Lite–friendly) model.</br>